-The world premiere for the Hallberg-Rassy 44 will be at Boot Düsseldorf in January 2017.
+The world premiere for the Hallberg-Rassy 44 was at Boot Düsseldorf in January 2017.
 The new 44 is the first Hallberg-Rassy to feature twin rudder blades and and elegant integrated bow nose for code sails.
 The Hallberg-Rassy 44 is a sales succcess from start.

 Everything started 78 years ago in the heart of the Swedish archipelago.
 Today 9,500 Hallberg-Rassy yachts are delivered all over the world.
 There are Hallberg-Rassy ambassadors in the very cold areas of the world as well as in tropical heat.
 Many of the features that help to protect against the cold, work just as well protecting against the heat and intensive sunshine.
 For example the wind screen with sprayhood canopy or the insulated hull.
 A Hallberg-Rassy is dedicated to world wide cruising.
 The success confirms that the Hallberg-Rassy concept is right.

 We have stayed true to the concept of sturdy craft, well protected cockpits, high endurance and good sailing qualities with a high degree of comfort.
 The boats are easy to handle by a small crew.
 All this means we can build long series of boats with a quality that is affordable.